-Organization is one of the keys to success in marketing, so if you are not managing your social platforms with a social media management tool, that needs to change today!
+Organization is one of the keys to success in marketing, so if you are not managing your social platforms, or, if you're an agency, managing your clients' social media accounts, with a social media management tool, that needs to change today!

 Not only will using a social media management tool make your life substantially easier, it doesn’t need to go through rounds of budgeting approval – because there are many robust free tools out there to help you accomplish all of your social marketing goals in 2018.

 Social management platforms will help you manage multiple social profiles in one place, schedule posts in advance, run contests, track analytics across platforms, and the list goes on.
 These tools really are game changers for your social strategy!

 And lucky for you, I’ve rounded up a list of the seven best free social media management tools to incorporate into your 2018 strategy, starting with my personal favorite, Hootsuite!

 Hootsuite has a special place in my heart, likely because it’s the first social media management platform that I used at my very first job as a Marketing Assistant.
 At the time, I was managing the company’s social strategy before social advertising had really taken off.
 I can still remember the hours upon hours I would spend putting together a posting content calendar and setting reminders for myself to tweet at certain times.
 This was until I discovered Hootsuite and my life as a frantic Twitter bird instantly changed.

 So what does the Hootsuite free plan include?
 The free plan is decently robust with the ability to:

 - Manage 3 social profiles in one place

 The free plan also includes basic analytics for tracking followers and various growth and content statistics and two RSS feed integrations.
 Not too shabby!